-- Move to the top and choose the ‘Plus icon’(+).
+- First, move to the top of the window and choose the ‘Plus icon’(+).

 - Fill in the Transaction Date in the Journal date Area.

-- Insert a Journal Number of the transaction in the sheet which helps you identify the transaction.
-And Fill completely the first distribution line-
+- Next, insert a Journal Number of the transaction in the sheet which will help you identify the transaction.
+Then, fill in completely the first distribution line-

 - Name – Select a Customer, Vendor, or employee-related to the line if there is any other.

 - Enter all the other details which you think are suitable or usable for future reference.

 - If the total of the debit column entries does not equal the sum of column entries, then continue to completely fill in the Distribution line until the total of both transactions is equal.